top of page

 The Raw Truth: Self-Harm Perspectives from an Experienced Bay Area Therapist

-The Psychology profession is in dire need to further research the effectiveness in the variance of possible treatments of self-harm for several reasons;
+The psychology profession is in dire need of further research into the effectiveness of various self-harm treatments for several reasons:

-• Self-harm is a dangerous and too common aspect of society,
+• Self-harm is a dangerous and all-too-common issue in society.

-• Current treatment is too expensive for many families to afford,
+• Current treatments are often too expensive for many families.

-• Self-harm a precursor is often sexual abuse or depression, and
+• Self-harm is often preceded by experiences such as sexual abuse or depression.

 • Self-harm may lead to suicide.

-While counseling at a nearby middle school early in my career, I learned over a handful of the 8th grade students I was counseling at the time suffered from self-mutilation.
-Interestingly, each kid differed so greatly in the etiology of their self-injurious behaviors as well as the sensations that they felt during the self-inflictions and the feelings that they experienced from the incidents.
+While counseling at a nearby middle school early in my career, I learned that over a handful of the 8th-grade students I was counseling at the time suffered from self-mutilation.
+Interestingly, each student differed so greatly in the etiology of their self-injurious behaviors, as well as unique sensations and emotions during and after these incidents.
+This led me to research and the creation of "Memoirs of Hidden Scars", therapy specifically for adolescents that experience self-harm.

 Self-inflicted harm is a complex, distinct behavior.
 Individuals often differ in their “unique motivations” (Hall & Place, 2010).